perak/kitchen-site/files/api_reference.md

 Property | Type | Description
 ---------|------|------------
 name | string | Object name
 type | string | Collection type.
-Can be "collection" or "file\_collection" (FS.Collection).
+Can be "collection", "file\_collection" (FS.Collection) or "bigchaindb".
 Default: "collection". storage\_adapters | array of string | For collection of type "file\_collection": list of CollectionFS storage adapters: "gridfs", "filesystem", "s3" or "dropbox".
 If not specified, generator will assume "gridfs". storage\_adapter\_options | string | For collection of type "file\_collection": list of CollectionFS storage adapters and their options.
 Example: `{ "s3": { "bucket": "mybucket" }, "gridfs": { } }`. fields | array of <a href="#field">field</a> | Field list.
 Not mandatory, used by components such as form, dataview etc.